Welcome to the Stanhope Heritage Museum

-Enjoy the music of the Tentshakers.
+Enjoy the music of the Tentshakers and Celtic Slow Jam.
 There’s an early morning bake sale, barbecue lunch, and plenty of activities for the kids.
 Take a stroll through the past in the Stanhope Museum.

-Check back to learn more as the date approaches.
-Watch for details about the Butter Tart Bake off.
-New this year enter your favourite tart to win the 2016 Heritage Tart Contest.
+See our event guide below for more details, including rules for the Butter Tart Bake off.
+New this year -- enter your favourite tart to win the 2016 Heritage Tart Contest.
 Two grand prizes for two lucky bakers.

 Want to be a part of this event?
 Email Charlene at email@example.com